rolanddecastro/Programming-Assignment---Getting-and-Cleaning-Data/README.md

 This contains the "run_analysis.R" script, the codebook and the "tidy" data named "run_analysis_data.csv".

-1. The "run_analysis_data.csv" contains the tidy data.
+1. The "run_analysis_data.txt" contains the tidy data.
 2. The "run_analysis.R" shows the script used in cleaning the data set.
 3. The codebook.md contains the detailed explanation on how the data was cleaned and the column names of the "tidy" data.